saltstack/salt/doc/topics/windows/windows-package-manager.rst

 ----------------

 This setting requires the file to be stored on the ``file_roots`` and only applies to URLs that begin with ``salt://``.
-It indicates a single file to copy down for use with the installer.
+It indicates that only a single file specified is  to be copied down for use with the installer.
 It is copied to the same location as the installer.
-Use this over ``cache_dir`` if there are many files in the directory and you only need a specific file and don't want to cache additional files that may reside in the installer directory.
+This setting is useful when ``cache_dir`` is set to ``True``, and you want to cache only a specific file and not all files that reside in the installer directory.

 use_scheduler (bool)
 --------------------

-If set to ``True``, Windows will use the task scheduler to run the installation.
+If set to ``True``, Windows uses the task scheduler to run the installation.
-A one-time task will be created in the task scheduler and launched.
-The return to the minion will be that the task was launched successfully, not that the software was installed successfully.
+A one-time task is created in the task scheduler and launched.
+The return to the minion is that the task was launched successfully, not that the software was installed successfully.

 .. note::
-    This is used by the software definition for Salt itself.
+    This is used in the package definition for Salt itself.
 The first thing the Salt installer does is kill the Salt service, which then kills all child processes.
 If the Salt installer is launched via Salt, then the installer itself is killed leaving Salt on the machine but not running.
 Use of the